 This Lion City is beautiful as it is expensive.
 A diverse culture.
 A mix of both the east and the west.
 A jewel both literally and figuratively. 💎

 But where there is light, there is also darkness.
 While at some point my stay here was marred by tragedy of my own choosing in what would have been otherwise very good years of my life, the important thing is that I survived, I learned, I got back up on my feet.
 There is a rainbow after the rain after all. 🌄

 Currently my home sweet home 💓.
 This bustling metropolis is the beating heart of the Philippines.
 Many Filipinos come here to live their dreams.
 Others simply because there are more opportunities than anywhere else in these 7,000 something islands.

 I’m still considered a neophyte in this concrete and steel jungle that is home to over 12 million people.
-Having decided to stay here in the latter part of 2018.
+Having finally decided to stay here at the start of 2019.